Apple's Cheap New iPad Is Overdue, but It's Here

 The refresh replaces the sixth-generation 9.7-inch model which the company released in spring 2018.
 And let’s not forget that the basic design of the cheapest Apple tablet has remained largely unchanged since the iPad 2.
 So one might say it’s about time.

-The new iPad packs a Retina display, a Smart Connector to connect Apple’s optional keyboard, and an 8MP camera.
-Powering the 10.2-inch device is the A10 Fusion chip, which Apple says is twice as fast as the “top-selling PC.”
+The new iPad packs a Retina display, a Smart Connector to connect Apple’s optional Smart Keyboard, and an 8MP camera.
+Powering the 10.2-inch device is the A10 Fusion chip, which Apple says is twice as fast as the “top-selling Windows PC.”
+Of course, it also supports Apple Pencil, and the company claims that you’ll be able to squeeze out “all-day battery life” from the tablet.

 Advertisement